sposth/CAIPs/CAIPs/caip-x.md

 ```

 1. create capHash genesis -> h0
-2. build kv-store with only h0
+2. Put h0 into HAMT (build kv-store with only h0)
 3. grant new capHash -> h1
-4. add h1 to kv-store
+4. Put h1 into HAMT (add h1 to kv-store)
-5. create writeEvent
+5. Create writeEvent for HAMT root
 6. Anchor write event
-7. update h1 value in kv-store to include `createTime`
+7. Update h1 value in HAMT to include `createTime`

 If there are two writes before anchor: